WorthyD/Gillie-Lace/README.md

     </div>
 </div>
 ```
-You're probably thinking.
-Well that's stupid.
-You are only saving X number of characters.
+You're probably thinking "Well that's stupid.
+You are only saving X number of characters."
 My response: Every little bit helps.
 It's called a micro optimized framework.
 I save bits when I can.

 ###.visible-** & .hidden-**
 Straight from Bootstrap.